xwkya/xwkya.github.io/index.md

 * Machine Learning Engineer and Mathematician

 I'm currently in a double diploma Msc by research at the **National University of Singapore**.
 I have studied in French top Engineering School **Centrale Supélec** for my Masters degree, focusing on fundamental Mathematics and Engineering.
-I hold a Bachelor's degree in mathematics from the #1 school in mathematics in the world [#1 school in mathematics in the world ](https://www.shanghairanking.com/rankings/gras/2021/RS0101), **Université Paris-Saclay**.
-I have studied in the intense _classe Préparatoire aux grandes Ecoles_ **Lycée Thiers** for 2 years to prepare for the entrance examination for Engineering School.
+I hold a Bachelor's degree in mathematics from the [#1 school in mathematics in the world ](https://www.shanghairanking.com/rankings/gras/2021/RS0101), **Université Paris-Saclay**.
+I have studied in the intense _Classe Préparatoire aux Grandes Ecoles (CPGE)_ **Lycée Thiers** for 2 years to prepare for the entrance examination for Engineering School.

 > My main motivation is to make models that will one day impress the world